wp-plugins/backup-scheduler/readme.txt

 * which folders you will save;
 * whether your database should be saved;
-* whether the backup is stored on the local website or sent by email (support of multipart zip files)
+* whether the backup is stored on the local website or sent by email (support of multi part zip files)

 = Localizations =

+* German-Switzerland translation (by BernhardKnab)
 * Polish translation (by Pablo)
 * Italian translation (by AVfoto and Javier)
 * Spanish translation (by PuntoCon)